tkMONK/ActPass/README.md

 # ActPass - Active & Passive Reconnaissance Framework

 ActPass is a Bash-based reconnaissance framework for performing both passive and active information gathering against a target domain.
-It is designed for quick enumeration during recon phases and provides colorful terminal output with automatic logging of results.
+It is designed for quick enumeration during recon phases and provides output with automatic logging of results.

 ## Features